yixinliu233/yixinliu233.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
-I am Yixin Liu, a research fellow at the School of Information and Communication Technology (ICT), Griffith University, Australia.
-Previous to that, I obtained my Ph.D. degree from the Faculty of Information Technology, Monash University, Australia in 2024, and obtained my B.S.&M.E. degree from Beihang University, China in 2017 and 2020, respectively.
-My research interests are in graph neural networks, large language models, agentic AI, and anomaly detection.
-I am a recipient of the [Google Ph.D.
-Fellowship](https://research.google/outreach/phd-fellowship) in 2022.
+I am Yixin Liu, a Lecturer and ARC DECRA Fellow at the School of Information and Communication Technology (ICT), Griffith University, Australia.
+Before taking up this role, I worked as a Research Fellow (Postdoc) at Griffith University starting from 2024.
+I received my Ph.D. from the Faculty of Information Technology, Monash University, in 2024, and obtained my B.S. and M.E. degrees from Beihang University, China, in 2017 and 2020, respectively.
+My research interests lie in graph neural networks, large language models, agentic AI, and anomaly detection.

 News
 ------
+* 2026/01: Honored and excited to be appointed as a Lecturer (Assistant Professor equivalent) at Griffith University!
 * 2025/12: Our survey on [domain generalization/adaptation](https://arxiv.org/pdf/2504.14280) has been accepted by TPAMI.
 * 2025/11: Honored and thrilled to receive [ARC DECRA Fellowship 2026](https://rms.arc.gov.au/RMS/Report/Download/Report/a3f6be6e-33f7-4fb5-98a6-7526aaa184cf/285) (AU$496,368) for supporting my research on graph anomaly detection!
 * 2025/11: Our paper on [LLM multi-agent system design](https://arxiv.org/pdf/2507.18224) has been accepted by AAAI 2026.